 - Ivanti PatchLink – WSUS alternative patch manager that adds detailed search and filtering options to your deployments.

 - PDQ Deploy – Patch management solution for both WSUS and third-party apps.

 - BatchPatch – A simple tool for patch manager with key functionality but lacks some of the more detailed reporting and enterprise features.

 The best WSUS server alternatives

-Let’s take a look at seven of the best WSUS alternative tools.
+Let’s take a look at eight of the best WSUS alternative tools.

 If you’re strictly looking for a WSUS server alternative, SolarWinds Patch Manager provides powerful additional WSUS features as well as graphical representations of your patching that help you visualize your patch management at a glance.
 SolarWinds Patch Manager is a great alternative for smaller organizations that may not be able to fully utilize all of the features found in the SolarWinds Diagnostic Tool.

 After publishing a WSUS update, you can select each agent and get a pie chart view of that machine’s patch status.
 You can also view this data in grid format if you prefer sorting by different statuses such as failed, not installed, or not applicable.
 Using the scheduling and grouping feature it’s easy to configure your own patching groups depending on your network’s needs.